Diagnostic Tool for Effectiveness

 Teacher and Student Surveys with the DTSDE: Teacher and Student Surveys that have been approved for use in an Annual Professional Performance Review (APPR) are also approved for use with the DTSDE.
 These approved surveys may be found at:

 - http://usny.nysed.gov/rttt/teachers-leaders/approved-surveys/.
 It is the responsibility of each district to select and enter into contract with a vendor from the approved list to have teacher and student surveys administered in each school undergoing a DTSDE review in accordance with the timeline specified in the DTSDE protocol.
-Please also review question G.3. of the FAQ (DTSDEFAQ) for additional information about approved surveys.
+Please also review Question 3 of the DTSDE Survey Information FAQ for additional information about approved surveys.

 For further information on the DTSDE process and the district component of the review, please refer to the DTSDE Handbook.